-- a) An employee who is designated as being on call shall be available to report to the Electric Shop for work within thirty (30) minutes of being notified or paged. - b) Employee designated as being on call shall receive additional compensation for the pay period in which they are on call.
-The compensation is twenty (20) hours of straight time pay or twenty (20) hours of compensatory time. - c) An employee who is designated as being on call and fails to report as required in subparagraph "a" of this section shall forfeit the on call compensation designated in subparagraph "b" of this section. - d) Employees may not schedule vacation during a period when they are designated as being on call. - e) Employees who cannot work due to illness or any other reason during the period of time they are designated as being on call may make arrangements to trade on call days with other employees covered by this agreement provided such employee agrees.
-Such trade must be approved by the Manager and/or General Foreman. - f) Should an employee not be able to work due to illness or any other reason, and an alternate person to be on call cannot be designated, the employee shall forfeit the on call compensation designated in subparagraph "b" of this section. - g) Employees classified, as Underground Specialist shall be designated as being on call with duties to be defined in a job description.
+a) An employee who is designated as being on call shall be available to report to the Electric Shop for work within thirty (30) minutes of being notified or paged.

+- b) Employee designated as being on call shall receive additional compensation for the pay period in which they are on call.
+The compensation is twenty (20) hours of straight time pay or twenty (20) hours of compensatory time. - c) An employee who is designated as being on call and fails to report as required in subparagraph "a" of this section shall forfeit the on-call compensation designated in subparagraph "b" of this section. - d) Employees may not schedule vacation during a period when they are designated as being on call. - e) Employees who cannot work due to illness or any other reason during the period of time they are designated as being on call may make arrangements to trade on call days with other employees covered by this Agreement provided such employee agrees.
+Such trade must be approved by the Manager and/or General Foreman. - f) Should an employee not be able to work due to illness or any other reason, and an alternate person to be on call cannot be designated, the employee shall forfeit the on call compensation designated in subparagraph "b" of this section. - g) Employees classified as Underground Specialist shall be designated as being on call with duties to be defined in a job description. - h) Should the Village offer a cost-of-living bonus to its non-unionized employees during the term of this Contract, the same cost-of-living bonus shall be offered to the aforementioned members of the bargaining unit.

-ARTICLE XVI INSURANCE AND PENSION
+ARTICLE XVI - INSURANCE AND PENSION